ManasiA/Buzzbox/README.md

 # Buzzbox
-An AI-powered chatbot that engages in real-time conversations, answers queries, and automates tasks.
+A chatbot that engages in real-time conversations, answers queries, and automates tasks.
 It supports text and voice input